Vanuatu passport: Visa requirements

+As a result, the Commission concluded that Vanuatu's investor schemes still pose risks to the EU's internal security.
+It proposed transferring Vanuatu from the visa-free to the visa-required countries list under the Visa Regulation.
+The visa exemption suspension was extended until February 2025 to allow the legislative process.

 Legal authority for issuance

 Act 3 of 1987 (CAP 108) describes the legal framework for the issuance of ordinary passports.
 The law requires the Principal Passport Officer to issue passports to all citizens of Vanuatu who apply, as long as he or she is satisfied with the evidence of citizenship that the applicant presents.
 Under Subsection 12, passports may be confiscated in accordance with emergency regulations declared under Article 69 of the Constitution of Vanuatu, or pursuant to a court order against a person who has been granted bail, remanded in custody or sentenced to a term of imprisonment or a fine.

 The Citizenship Act has been amended once in 2013 and twice in 2014.
 More insights on the amendments are provided by the attachments under Legislative Framework.